Alex1219/py-420chan/README.md

 ====

 - Add documentation and examples
-- Etend the wrapper so the entire API is supported
+- Extend the wrapper so the entire API is supported